 - Stage 3: Median survival time is 16 months.

 - Stage 4: Median survival time is 12 months.

 To improve your chances of survival below is important information to be aware of.

-The Importance of an Early Diagnosis
+The Importance of a Help & Early Diagnosis

+So how do doctors check for mesothelioma?
 By far, the key factor in surviving mesothelioma beyond a year or so is to get an early diagnosis.
 Even better, if you have been exposed to asbestos or think you have, it is wise to be screened regularly for any type of cancer by your doctor.

 Unfortunately, many people who get mesothelioma are not diagnosed until the disease is in its later stages and has spread throughout the body.
 In many cases, patients were totally unaware they were exposed to the toxic substance and they are shocked 30 or 40 years later to discover they have mesothelioma.
 The symptoms of the mesothelioma cancer come long after exposure has ended and they may not be serious enough at first to get a diagnosis until the condition is terminal.

 To get a diagnosis early, it is critical to be aware if you were ever exposed to asbestos.
 If you think you worked in an industry where you could have been exposed to asbestos decades ago, being proactive is important.
 Speak to your doctor about it and watch carefully for any sign of cancer.